 - Denshi Jisho (Online Dictionary): The most user-friendly online Japanese-English dictionary.

-- The Most Essential Japanese Words & Phrases for Travelers to Japan: Our guide to the most useful Japanese words and phrases, including our lovely Tiny Phrasebook for Japanese (available for download).
+- The Most Essential Japanese Words & Phrases for Travelers to Japan: Our guide to the most useful Japanese words and phrases, including our Tiny Phrasebook (a free download).

 - Wikitravel Japanese Phrasebook: Wikitravel’s Japanese phrasebook contains an overview of Japanese-language basics, but most usefully it contains a handy list of useful phrases for travel.